Darter90/MockitoCompendium/Arrange_Act_Assert.md

 <h4>Arrange</h4>

 On every IDE there's an option to select and generate the test case file.
-Check your IDE instruction for that, but remember to select jUnit5 and put it in the <b>test folder</b> of the project.
-Maven project generates automatically the required folder usually.
+Check your IDE instruction for that, but remember to select jUnit5 and put it in your <b>test folder</b>.
+Maven generates automatically the required folder usually.

 These are the minimum required import for the test file:
 ````